Roy B. Forsythe, 75, of Gouverneur

 GOUVERNEUR, New York (WWNY) - Roy B. Forsythe, age 75, of Gouverneur, passed away on April 25, 2022 at home.

-There will be a graveside service with military honors for Roy on Wednesday, May 4, 2022 at 11:00 a.m. at Fairview Cemetery in Canton with his nephew, David Forsythe officiating.
+There will be a graveside service with military honors for Roy on Wednesday, May 4, 2022 at 11:00 a.m. at Fairview Cemetery in Canton.
 Condolences may be shared online at www.frenchfuneralhomes.com.

 Roy was born on February 21, 1947 in Gouverneur, NY to the late Carlton W. and Mary M. (Wood) Forsythe.
 He attended Knox Memorial Central School in Russell, but graduated from Gouverneur Central School in 1966.
 He married Karen Butler on July 23, 1966 and then in October he entered into the United States Army and served until his honorable discharge in 1968.
 During his battle in Vietnam, Roy received three purple hearts and a bronze star.